martindurant/intake-datashare-blog/article2.md

 bytes into memory, and the inability to access just a piece of some file.

-From a big-data processing point of view, the very large number of small files is not, since there is an overhead associated with starting HTTP connections.
+From a big-data processing point of view, the very large number of small files is not great, since there is an overhead associated with starting HTTP connections.
 Furthermore, CSV files do not allow for efficiently accessing just a limited number of columns in the data - you have to scroll through every line of the file, even if you only parse some of the columns of each.
 Finally, plain HTTP is not a great protocol for accessing files,